nugeulous/capstone/README.md

 **HEROKU**

 Install the Heroku CLI (Command Line Interface).
 You can download it from the Heroku official website.
-Follow the instructions for your OS.
+Follow the instructions for your OS to log in.
-Once installed, log in with:

-`bash`
-`heroku login`

 After that, you can use the CLI to deploy your app by pushing it to a Heroku Git repository.
 <br>
 <br>